-In summary, from Fig. 14 to 19, we have verified and explained the performance of different classification tasks through experiments.
-Specifically, considering different classification tasks, SNP performs best in unimodal multiclassification tasks; MRI & SNP modality performs best in the multimodal multi-classification tasks.
+In summary, from Figs. 14, 15, 16, 17, 18, and 19, we have verified and explained the performance of different classification tasks through experiments.
+Specifically, considering different classification tasks, SNP performs best in unimodal multi-classification tasks; MRI & SNP modality performs best in the multimodal multi-classification tasks.
 This reveals that SNP provides more useful information than MRI and PET.